orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

 ### Initial data from service

-With the following properties, you can configure Form Runner to call a service instead of using the default instance provided as part of the form:
+With the following properties, you can configure Form Runner to call an HTTP service instead of using the default instance provided as part of the form:

 ```xml
 <property